 - Collect any important information about the incident.
 This includes the registration details of the public transport vehicle and the contact details of any eye witnesses.

-- Seek medical treatment as soon as possible after the accident.
+- Get medical treatment as soon as possible after the accident.

 - Seek expert legal advice regarding your rights to compensation.
 There are strict time limits for bringing a claim for compensation, so it’s important to get in touch with a lawyer as soon as you can.